Apple III: Design

 Steve Wozniak and Steve Jobs expected hobbyists to purchase the Apple II; however, because of VisiCalc and Disk II, small businesses purchased 90% of the computers.
 The Apple III was designed to be a business computer and successor.
-Though the Apple II contributed to the inspirations of several important business products, such as VisiCalc, Multiplan, and Apple Writer, the computer's hardware architecture, operating system, and developer environment are limited.
+Though the Apple II contributed to the inspirations of several important business products, such as VisiCalc, Multiplan, and Apple Writer, the computer's hardware architecture, operating system, and developer environment were limited.
 Apple management intended to clearly establish market segmentation by designing the Apple III to appeal to the 90% business market, leaving the Apple II to home and education users.
 Management believed that "once the Apple III was out, the Apple II would stop selling in six months", Wozniak said.

-The Apple III is powered by a 2 megahertz Synertek 6502A or 6502B 8-bit CPU (operating effectively between 1.4 and 1.8 MHz due to video or memory refresh cycles) and, like some of the later machines in the Apple II family, uses bank switching techniques to address memory beyond the 6502's traditional 64 KB limit, up to 256 KB in the III's case.
+The Apple III is powered by a 2-megahertz Synertek 6502A or 6502B 8-bit CPU (operating effectively between 1.4 and 1.8 MHz due to video or memory refresh cycles) and, like some of the later machines in the Apple II family, uses bank switching techniques to address memory beyond the 6502's traditional 64 KB limit, up to 256 KB in the III's case.
 Third-party vendors produced memory upgrade kits that allow the Apple III to reach up to 512 KB of random-access memory (RAM).
 Other Apple III built-in features include an 80-column, 24-line display with upper and lowercase characters, a numeric keypad, dual-speed (pressure-sensitive) cursor control keys, 6-bit (DAC) audio, and a built-in 140-kilobyte 5.25-inch floppy disk drive.
 Graphics modes include 560x192 in black and white, and 280x192 with 16 colors or shades of gray.
 Unlike the Apple II, the Disk III controller is part of the logic board.

 The Apple III is the first Apple product to allow the user to choose both a screen font and a keyboard layout: either QWERTY or Dvorak.
 These choices cannot be changed while programs were running.
 This was unlike the Apple IIc, which has a keyboard switch directly above the keyboard, allowing the user to switch on the fly.